shalomirungu/Group16_project_work/README.md

  #### Objective
  To identify the effect of the variables that have a high correlation with price and those that lack multicollinearity on price.
  #### Method
- Multiple linear regression modelling for bedrooms, bathrooms, sqft_living, floors, grade, sqft_living15
+ Multiple linear regression modeling for bedrooms, bathrooms, sqft_living, floors, grade, sqft_living15

  #### Interpretation
  The model is statistically significant overall, with an F-statistic p-value well below 0.05